IamMayankThakur/selfie-less-act/README.md

 ## To run the django project
 * `python3 manage.py runserver`

+## Initialise the db
+* When changes to the database schema are made (the models), run `python manage.py makemigrations` and then  	`python manage.py migrate` from the repo directory in order to make the corresponding changes in the schema to  your local database.
+* Mostly not needed at the moment as we are using sqlite3 rn

+## Pull before making any new commits
+* Pull using ``git pull origin `branch_name` ``

 ## To commit your changes
 * `git add .`
 * `git commit -m "Message"`